 Objective Measurements of Automotive Seat Comfort

 - These are few parameters and methods in which a seat can be evaluated objectively for its comfort.

 - In these, mostly pressure measurement is used to study the discomfort feeling.
 Pressure measurement methods are the most used method for seat developers to measure the comfort and discomfort of seated person.

 - The instruments that are used in pressure measurement are pressure mat, pressure monitor system , force sensor, seat deformation measuring device and pressure imaging system.

-- ASI uses the above pressure measurement method to objectively evaluate the seats using pressure mapping sensor.
+- Advanced Structures uses the above pressure measurement method to objectively evaluate the seats using pressure mapping sensor.
 We follow a methodology which is used to correlate the objective and subjective evaluation & this enables us to compare, rank and rate the seats comfort.

 Overview of testing instruments used for Pressure mapping